 6. Hydrate, Hydrate, Hydrate!
 That goes for all of you.
 Keep baby well hydrated if it’s hot out and make sure she’s wetting diapers regularly this means extra nursing sessions or extra bottles – up to 50% more than usual.
 Also keep yourself hydrated.
 You’re working hard taking care of that baby, and probably feeding her too.
 Be sure to take care of yourself.

 7. Find yourself some comfortable summer clothes – yes that means a swimsuit.
 In the first few weeks after baby is born you may not feel like swimming much, but there’s a good chance that at some point a cool pool will sound appealing.
-Wearing a bathing suit, however, might not sound so appealiIMG_1442ng.
+Wearing a bathing suit, however, might not sound so appealing.
 Your body has changed, you just achieved an amazing feat of growing and birthing a baby.
 It has helped me to forget the pre-baby body and accept that there’s no going back.
 This might mean letting go of that old string bikini and opting for a suit you feel comfortable in today.
 This will mean different things for different people, but you can find something that works for you.
 There are so many options that are in style right now that it’s hard to go wrong.
 I’ve seen everything from high-waisted bikini bottoms, to swim leggings with skirts; there are even looser fitting tankini tops!
 I have had a lot of luck with Lands’ End – they have a ton of variety and they are not as dorky as you might think.
 I also decided to start buying black bottoms and tops so that I could mix and match different styles and sizes depending on what my body is doing at the moment.

 8. Simplify your food for the summer.
 We love summer in VT because we actually get great fresh produce from all the local farms.
 It’s so nice to be able to toss some tomatoes, greens, mozzarella, and fresh bread together and have dinner without even turning on the stove.
 Summer is a great time for simple meals.
 No one wants to slave away in the heat, and as a new mom we know you’ve got enough on your plate.
 So stop by a produce stand, grab what looks good and do as little as possible to prepare it.
 Check out these no-cook summer recipes.